OpenEnergyPlatform/oeplatform/docs/installation/guides/installation.md

 ## 0 Prequisit

 The installation instructions mainly refer to the creation of a local instance of the oeplatform with a focus on the development or contribution to the software development on github.
+We use mainly linux and sometimes windows for development with python 3.10 currently (Python 3.12 is also tested with some tweaks in the requirements.txt).
 Before you start the installation look at [this section](./development-setup.md#choose-your-development-environment-and-tools) and think about which operating system you want to use.

 Deploying the software on a server to make it publicly accessible via the Internet is a further step.
+Please get in touch as the deployment depends heavily on your server setup.

 ### Notes for deployment